Skip to content

 Lost Farmsteads, Orchards, Dairies List (Help us Remember)

 Do you know a missing farm?
-Maybe you have a story as a youngster on one of these farms or maybe you just shopped at one?
+Maybe you have a story about being a youngster on one of these farms, or maybe you just shopped at one?
 Feel free to reach out and post any memories in the comments section below.
-The list will grow and we’ll be adding photos and stories from the past.
+The list will grow, and we’ll add photos and stories from the past.
 It’ll be an MLH work in progress.

 Basking RidgeAlward FarmFarmHenry Alward – Also owned Chimney Ash House